 Discussion what this could be used for and how it may be possible to get subjective data for this data set or a least partly.

-Vittorio is wilting to do some analysis of the data.
+Vittorio is willing to do some analysis of the data.

 Savvas asks if there are any xmix-files available for the P.NAMS algorithms.